-The best lens to use for this kind of photograph would be a fast 50/85mm prime lens, shooting at wide apertures and F-stop numbers between 5.6 and 4 will allow you to work in darker environments and capture the focal point on your subject with a blurred backdrop to remove distractions.
+The best lens to use for this kind of photograph is a fast 50mm or 85mm prime lens.
+Shooting at wide apertures will allow you to work in darker environments and capture the focal point on your subject with a blurred backdrop to remove distractions.

-When taking any kind of portraiture photography you need to consider an even light distribution.
-Don’t ever consider using your flash, it disrupts the calm atmosphere your creating, and it will rob your image of tone and texture.
-Position your child, cot or basket, in a room with big windows and white walls, or near a window using a white sheet or curtain to diffuse if it is a very bright, sunny day out.
+When taking any kind of portrait you need to consider an even light distribution.
+Don’t use your flash; it disrupts the calm atmosphere and will rob your image of tone and texture.
+Position your child in a room with big windows and white walls or near a window using a white sheet or curtain to diffuse if it’s a bright, sunny day.

-Make sure there are not distracting items like bottles, nappies, toys in the foreground or background of your shot.
+Make sure there aren’t distracting items like bottles, nappies, or toys in the foreground or background of your shot.
 Incorporate soft blankets for interesting colors, tones, and textures.
-Consider using props for size emphasis, and objects to keep to a theme.
-Make sure though not to have too much clutter in your shot.
+Consider using props for scale and objects to keep to a theme.
+Make sure, though, not to have too much clutter in your shot.
 Keeping it simple is the key.

 Consider shooting in black and white or editing to black and white for some of your shots.
 Black and white imagery always carries our more emotion than colorful shots.
-When editing your shots play around with the curves, or presets in the software you are using to control your contrast and brightness of your shadows, mid tones and highlights.
+When editing your shots play around with the curves, or presets in the software you’re using to control the contrast and brightness of your shadows, mid tones, and highlights.

 As your newborn grows up at such a dramatic speed, it is a good idea to shoot at a well thought out periodical interval to chart the change and growth of your child.
 A collection of these images can printed in a photo book and make for a great gift or a great visual memory of your child.

-It is always a good thing to try an emphasis the petite proportions of your newborn.
+It is always a good thing to put an emphasis on the petite proportions of your newborn.
 This is best done with the parent.
-Babies hand on mums and dads hand, or your child’s feet in between the fathers.
+Baby’s hand on a parent’s hand or your child’s feet in between the father’s.